PoHuit/plan-b/README.md

 Compress this file with `gzip` and you're ready to proceed as above.

-### Set Up Nightly

-Because of the use of the Rocket framework, you will want to set the toolchain to correspond to a known nightly before you start.
-Currently this is known to work (with Rocket 0.4.6):

-    rustup override set nightly-2020-11-22

 ### Build The Rust Code

 1. Get the relevant version of Rust installed on your